Paid To Travel

 My own income sources can change from year to year, and some are more complicated than others.
 Attempting to explain how I get paid to travel in casual conversation usually takes a while.

 Often times I’ll just throw out “travel writer” or “photographer” to avoid a lengthy discussion.
 Basically a full-time digital nomad.

-However because this is the big question everyone wants an answer to, I’ll try to clarify this burning query for you today.
+But because this is the big question everyone wants an answer to, I’ll finally try to clarify the details for you today.

 You’ll learn exactly how I’ve funded my travels for the past 10 years — and how I’m able to use my blog to get paid for traveling around the world.

 Paid To Travel The World

-It was 2009 when I first began planning to quit my job and travel the world.
+It was 2009 when I first began planning to quit my job and travel.
 I was inspired by two friends.
 Both were traveling very cheaply, on a backpacker’s budget, living on less than it takes to live in the United States.

 At the time, I didn’t realize you could travel long-term for less than $1000 a month!
 Budget travel was an entirely new concept for me.

 My buddy Ferenc was backpacking through Southeast Asia, making money advertising with Google Adsense on his photography website.

 My friend Katie was working on private yachts as a chef, island hopping around the Caribbean and Mediterranean.

 I thought if they could make money traveling like this, so could I!

 Saving Money To Travel

 My family isn’t wealthy (by American standards), and I’ve never had a trust fund.
-According to US statistics I was considered lower-middle class, a single male living in South Florida working 2 jobs that earned about $28k per year.
+According to US statistics I was lower-middle class, a single dude living in South Florida working 2 jobs earning about $30k per year.

 How could I possibly save money to travel the world for a year living on that?

 The answer is I downsized my lifestyle to live on even less.